-As explained above, the flexure of an actuator at any location is proportional to the charge carried over at that particular location.
-The coefficient for the bending effect of the charge Υ (see (1)) is the only empirical constant in the model.
-It is reasonable to assume that Υ is constant all over the actuator if the experiments are done within a short period of time (i.e. the hydration level of the sample does not change considerably).
-With this assumption, we can identify Υ for the specific actuator for an arbitrary k(x,t), and use the obtained value for the remaining points of the surface or even in the subsequent experiments.
-For model validation, the parameter Υ can be determined by comparing the experimental graph k(x,t) and the simulated graph q(x,t) of the mechanical response of the actuator a k(x,t).
-The obtained value holds for the whole actuator for a while, as long as the material will not get mechanically exhausted.
+As explained above, the bending angle of an actuator at any location is proportional to the charge carried over at that particular location.
+The coefficient for the bending effect of the charge $\Upsilon$ (see (1)) is the only empirical constant in the model.
+It is reasonable to assume that $\Upsilon$ is constant all over the actuator if the experiments are done within a short period of time (i.e., the solvation level of the sample does not change considerably).
+With this assumption, we can identify $\Upsilon$ for the specific actuator for an arbitrary k(x, t), and use the obtained value for the remaining points of the surface or even in the subsequent experiments.
+For model validation, the parameter $\Upsilon$ can be determined by comparing the experimental graph k(x, t) and the simulated graph q(x, t) of the mechanical response of the actuator.
+The obtained value holds for the whole actuator for a while, as long as the material will not get mechanically exhausted or desolvated.